Skip to main content

 NameSymbolUnitsDescription

-DC Field MPP VoltageVmpp,iV_{mpp,i}VMaximum power point voltage of DC field ii
+DC Field ii Max Power VoltageVmp,iV_{mp,i}VVoltage at maximum power point for DC field ii (from single-diode model)

-DC Field Repeater Countnrep,in_{rep,i}Number of identical DC field instances
+DC Field ii Repeater Countnrep,in_{rep,i}Number of identical DC field instances

 Outputs